Meet the ARK Team

 Photograph of Mike McCool

-He was then employed by the Faculty of Engineering as a Computer Officer and subsequently seconded to the Interactive Systems Centre (ISC from 1993-97 as Research Officer/ICT Manager on the TALENT Project at Magee.
+He later joined the Faculty of Engineering as a Computer Officer and was subsequently seconded to the Interactive Systems Centre (ISC) from 1993 to 1997.
+During this time, he served as a Research Officer and ICT Manager on the TALENT Project, also based at Magee.

 ARK logo